-Islamic Relief began working in Lebanon in response to a humanitarian crisis caused by war in July 2006.
-As part of the emergency response effort, Islamic Relief distributed food, clean water, hygiene kits, sleeping mats and hot meals to thousands of displaced people all over Lebanon.
-Islamic Relief was the first international aid agency to reach the people of Qana in southern Lebanon.
-Only two other international relief agencies were active in the area at the time.
+We first began working in Lebanon in response to a humanitarian crisis caused by war in July 2006.
+As part of the emergency response effort, Islamic Relief distributed food, clean water, hygiene kits, sleeping mats and hot meals to thousands of displaced people across Lebanon.
+Islamic Relief was the first international aid agency to reach the people of Qana in southern Lebanon when only two other international relief agencies were active in the area at the time.

 After the initial emergency phase, Islamic Relief began focusing on reconstruction efforts, such as hospital rehabilitation and water facility repairs, and Islamic Relief Lebanon opened to continue long-term efforts.